govau/notify-client-java/DOCUMENTATION.md

 # Java client documentation

-This documentation is for developers interested in using the GOV.AU Notify Java client to send emails or text messages.
+This documentation is for developers interested in using the Notify.gov.au Java client to send emails or text messages.
 This is a hard fork of the [GOV UK's notify java client](https://github.com/alphagov/notifications-java-client) which was used as the base for the library.

 # Set up the client